How Big Do Mini Bernedoodles Get?

 How big do Mini Bernedoodles get if they’re the smallest of the litter?

-The runt of the litter might stay on the smaller end of the expected range (closer to 25 pounds), but with proper nutrition and care, they typically catch up in size and health.
+The smallest pup in a litter usually lands at the lower end of the range, around 25 pounds, but with proper nutrition they typically catch up in health and vigor.